 But when winter arrived, food became scarce for the horses, so they drank up all the milk themselves.
 With the lack of dairy, the Mongols sought other foods — ones that at time appeared stomach churning.
 The diet of a Mongol warrior involved just about everything that walked or crawled.
+According to Marco Polo:

 They live off meat, milk and game and on Pharaoh's rats (marmots or jerboa), which are plentiful everywhere in the steppes.
 They have no objection to eating the flesh of horses and dogs and drinking mare's milk.
 In fact they eat flesh of any sort.

 According to the 13th-century traveler Giovanni da Pian del Carpini: